miptleha/miptleha-blog/_posts/2020-03-11-American emigrant in Canada.md

 **January 4th**.
 Today at last that has got out from the house!!!
 Has gone to shop to buy or purchase food.
 And here, on a return way this cattle - a deer and brakes hoofs all car front or cars takes off on road.
 Injury or damage on three thousand dollars!!!
 Well why hunters not kills these or it * skud in November?
 These or it * ri (deers) everywhere and everywhere.
 That them would break off!

 **May 3th**.
-Has brought the machine or car to a workshop.
+Has brought the car to a workshop.
 You will not believe, but this cart has had time to rust at all, from salt which goats from urban services strewed on roads.

 **May 10th**.
 All!
 I leave for Florida.
 I can not present myself, that somebody, being in sensible mind, will wish to live in this Canada!